 If you’re not sure where to start, many companies have an online needs assessment tool you can use before you start looking for quotes.
 Try out our free life insurance needs calculator here.

 With life insurance, the expectation is that the lower your health risks are, the better rates and coverage you will get.
-If you’re below the age of fifty and in relatively good health, no exam term life insurance may actually be ideal for you.
+If you’re below the age of fifty and in relatively good health, no exam term life insurance — sometimes called no physical life insurance — may actually be ideal for you.
 If there are not any serious health concerns that would come up in a medical exam, a simple health questionnaire and background check may be all that is necessary to get someone in your condition approved quickly.

 >> Read: What does life insurance medical exam test for?